AnalyticalJS/AnalyticalJS/README.md

 See the statistics of iDev.Games here: https://analyticaljs.com/site/idev.games

+Analytical JS is built upon the Laravel framework.

 ## How to Install

 First clone the project into your local environment.
 You will need to point your development domain towards the public_html folder within the cloned repository folder: